nlhkabu/nlhkabu.github.io/_posts/2015-06-15-my-first-djangocon.md

 ## Talks

 I enjoyed the vast majority of the talks and managed to take something out of almost every one of them.
-Without a doubt the most memorable talk was a lightning talk by Russell Keith-Magee, where he talked about his feelings of doubt and inedequacy and disclosed that he had been going though a major depressive episode.
+Without a doubt the most memorable talk was a lightning talk by Russell Keith-Magee, where he talked about his feelings of doubt and inadequacy and disclosed that he had been going though a major depressive episode.
 In his talk, Russell used his own position within the community to urge others to seek help if they need it - including with the Cardiff University wellbeing team who the organisers had arranged to be on hand for three days of the conference.
 Thank-you Russell, and get well soon :)

 On a practical level two other talks stood out to me - Hanna Kollo's *Avoiding monoliths* and David Winterbottom's *How to write a view*.
 Both were really talks about application and code structure - topics that I've been considering more and more as [Connect](/connect) has grown.